Quick start

 Installation

-Alternatively and more easily, inside your WordPress admin, go to the Appearance section→Add new.
+The easiest approach is to do it from your WordPress admin.
+Just go to the “Appearance” section→and locate the “Add New Theme” button.
 Now, use the search box to type “IceCubo”.
 You should be presented with the result of the IceCubo theme.

-Hovering over the image will give you the button option to install the theme, and eventually to activate it.
+Hovering over the image will provide a button option to install the theme and eventually activate it.

 Now, when the theme is installed, it will always be available from the Appearance section, inside the WordPress admin area.